 - a project is not part of business operations, but can develop capability and become part of operations

-A note on this: Do not confuse temporary with short duration and do not confuse temporary as something that does not, ultimately, become operational once the project is stabilized or delivered i.e. a new facility or new production technique or Google Chrome OS.
+A note on this: Â do not confuse temporary with short duration and do not confuse temporary as something that does not, ultimately, become operational once the project is stabilized or delivered i.e. a new facility or new production technique or Google Chrome OS.

 Business Portfolio

-I have come to rely on using the term portfolio planning to describe the translation of strategy to a group of project options an organization can undertake.
-By using a portfolio view, projects are prioritized using the same risk and return criteria capital expenditures and other financial or strategic commitments are evaluated.
+I have come to rely on using portfolio planning to describe the translation of strategy to project options an organization can undertake.

 C-level business executives fully understand financial risk and when I link a portfolio of projects as organization risk then projects take their place as business drivers and begin to reveal that the capability to deliver projects is an organization risk.